-- If the ELT(DT) has been automatically activated by the beacon sensors, it shall only be deactivated by manually resetting the beacon. - If the ELT(DT) has been manually activated (i.e., from the cockpit), it shall only be manually de-activated. - If the ELT(DT) has been activated by any combination of activation means, it can only be de-activated once each activation means has been deactivated. - Bits 186 to 189 of the ELT(DT) message shall indicate the most recent means of activation.
+- If the ELT(DT) has been automatically activated by the triggering system, it shall only be de-activated by the same means. - If the ELT(DT) has been automatically activated by the beacon sensors†, it shall only be deactivated by manually resetting the beacon. - If the ELT(DT) has been manually activated (i.e., from the cockpit), it shall only be manually de-activated. - If the ELT(DT) has been activated by any combination of activation means, it can only be de-activated once each activation means has been deactivated. - Bits 186 to 189 of the ELT(DT) message shall indicate the most recent means of activation.
 If one means of activation is removed but others remain then Bits 186 to 189 shall revert to indicating the previous most recent means of activation.